OpenXeChain/SynthXEX/README.md

 This is in early development and MANY features are missing (most notable imports/exports).
 No guarantees are made as to the functionality of the program, or it's stability.
 Functionality may change at any time.

-This *should* support any POSIX-compliant operating system.
-Windows is not supported at the moment (maybe WSL would work).
+This *should* support any POSIX-compliant operating system, along with Windows.

 ## Installing